Lunedor/Translyte/README.md

 -   **Automatic File Generation**: The server automatically creates and saves new JSON translation files.
 -   **Session Caching**: Translations are cached on the client-side to avoid re-fetching data during a single session.
 -   **Flexible File Structure**: Easily configure any directory structure for your translation files (e.g., `en.json` or `en/main.json`).
--   **Any Base Language**: Your source language doesn't have to be English.
+-   **Supports Any Base Language**: Your source language doesn't have to be English.
 Set up the project with German, French, Turkish or any other language as your source of truth.
 -   **Preserves HTML**: The translation prompt is configured to preserve HTML tags and placeholder variables (like `{{name}}`) within your strings.

 ## How It Works